justin-roche/serenade-mode/README.md

 ### Speech Bindings

 To add a speech binding to a voice map, call serenade-define-speech with the symbol for the map, the speech pattern, and the associated command.
 If a map does not exist, it will be created.
+Serenade mode must be restarted for these customizations to take effect.

 ```elisp